unsuspecting-noob/cucumber-reactive-reporter/dev/readme.txt

 to generate _cucumber-results.json, place cucumber-results.json with cucumberjs output into public folder, then run "npm run testinstall" that will put the output into /test folder.

 to check in new sample to have it show up in github, check everything in /test folder into /docs.
 There is a magic file called ".nojekyll", its purpose is to tell github not to flatten docs structure.

+publish notes:

+careful when publishing dist, it can have debug json files left from /public folder that can be used during development